ayushgoel/mstranslator/README.md

-# mstranslator
+mstranslator
+-

 Python wrapper for Microsoft Translate services.

 The API lets you:

-1. Create Authorization Header that can be used to query Microsft Translate APIs.
-2. Detect language for given text.
+1. Detect language for given text.
-3. Translate given text to another language supported by Microsft Translate.
+2. Translate given text to another language supported by Microsft Translate.
+3. `access_token` is managed by the package itself.

 Usage
 -